Carnival Probes ShinyHunters Claim of 8.7 Million Stolen Records

 The allegations put renewed pressure on Carnival’s data safeguards, underscoring how cruise lines now face the same cyber risk and legal scrutiny as banks and airlines.

 ShinyHunters is a financially motivated cybercrime group associated with large data theft, extortion and the sale or posting of stolen records.
-The U.S. Department of Justice has tied ShinyHunters-related activity to phishing pages and fake login sites; in one case, French national Sébastien Raoult was sentenced to three years in prison and ordered to pay more than $5 million in restitution for conspiracy to commit wire fraud and aggravated identity theft.
+The U.S. Department of Justice has tied ShinyHunters-related activity to phishing pages and fake login sites.
+In one case, French national Sébastien Raoult was sentenced to three years in prison and ordered to pay more than $5 million in restitution for conspiracy to commit wire fraud and aggravated identity theft.

 Three lawsuits were filed in South Florida

-The complaints cite alleged gaps including encryption and two-factor authentication, and seek financial compensation, lifetime free credit monitoring for class members and court-ordered changes to Carnival’s data-protection practices.
 Cole and Vasquez also allege that ShinyHunters warned Carnival it would leak data if demands were not met by the April 21 deadline.

 Prior settlement adds scrutiny to the response